xudafeng/startserver/README.md

 [download-url]: https://npmjs.org/package/startserver

-> A simple http server witch can be used like `python -m SimpleHTTPServer` and be more easy to do a slider.
+> A simple http server witch can be used like `python -m SimpleHTTPServer` and be more easy to generate a slider.

 ## Installment